absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 2. Apply the system admin set default OpenShift Limits and Quota's to the new namespace.
 3. Give all Team members write permissions to the DevOps namespace.
 4. Give all Team owners admin permissions to the DevOps namespace.
-5. Copy all Subatomic application templates to the DevOps namespace from the Subatomic namespace.
+5. Create a secret `bitbucket-ssh` which contains the credentials required by the shared DevOps applications to access Bitbucket.
-6. Tag all Subatomic S2I, Jenkins, and config server ImageStreams to the DevOps namespace from the Subatomic namespace.
+6. Deploy an instance of Jenkins.
-7. Create a secret `bitbucket-ssh` which contains the credentials required by the shared DevOps applications to access Bitbucket.
+7. Load in all the credentials required by Jenkins.
+More information on these credentials can be found [here](#sub-create-jenkins-default-credentials)

 ---
 #### `sub request generic prod`